North Dakota National Guard UH-60 Black Hawk Helicopters Fight Missouri River Ice Jams

-The North Dakota National Guard launched an aerial operation to respond to an ice jam on the Missouri River in Bismarck, North Dakota, Feb.
+BISMARCK, N.D. - The North Dakota National Guard launched an aerial operation to respond to an ice jam on the Missouri River in Bismarck, Feb.
 29, 2024.
-Two UH-60 Blackhawk helicopters deployed, dropping 660 gallons of water repeatedly to dislodge ice.
+Two UH-60 Blackhawk helicopters deployed, repeatedly dropping 660 gallons of water to dislodge ice.
 The river crested at 15.43 feet, and due to mitigation efforts, fell nearly 2 feet and ended the day at 13.49 feet, dropping below minor flood stage.

-(U.S. National Guard video by Staff Sgt.
-Samuel Kroll, North Dakota National Guard Public Affairs Office)
+The day before, a large ice jam caused the Missouri River to quickly rise above minor flooding levels, passing 14.5 feet and flooding low-lying areas along the shoreline.
+Gov. Doug Burgum signed an executive order declaring an emergency for Burleigh and Morton counties, activating the North Dakota State Emergency Operations Plan.
+All state agencies, including the NDNG, are directed to maintain high readiness and provide appropriate levels of flood response resources.

+“There were a lot of dedicated team members putting in additional hours to ensure North Dakota had a successful assessment,” said Maj.
+Gen. Al Dohrmann, NDNG adjutant general.
+“This accreditation proves our state partners’ ‘Work as One’ mindset.
+We all work together so that when North Dakotans are having their worst day, we are ready to respond to save lives and property.”

 |Date Taken: